 So next time you are thinking of hiring a company to help with your next oyster roast, or any event for that matter, go with someone who is knowledgeable about the rules and regulations concerning waste disposal, but also has a vested interest in the community.
 This ensures your event will go off without a hitch and those hard earned dollars you spend on dumpsters will be reinvested in the local community rather than going to some out of state company.

 If you still have any questions about this or any other type of project you may have, give us a call.
-From our offices in Conway and North Charleston we service from Little River to Edisto, covering nearly two-thirds of the South Carolina coast.
+From our offices in Conway and for North Charleston dumpster rental, we service from Little River to Edisto, covering nearly two-thirds of the South Carolina coast.
 Additionally, our sister offices Big Red Box in Columbia, and Deacon Dumpsters in Greenville, can service you in areas we can’t.
 Call us today at 843-300-8664